 Governmental funds are those through which most governmental functions typically are financed.
 Governmental fund reporting focuses on the sources, uses and balances of current financial resources.
 Expendable assets are assigned to the various governmental funds according to the purposes for which they may or must be used.
 Current liabilities are assigned to the fund from which they will be paid.
-The difference between governmental fund assets and liabilities is reported as fund balance.
+The difference between governmental fund assets plus deferred outflows of resources and liabilities plus deferred inflows of resources is reported as fund balance.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2011
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2013